 The price of a rental from Arnold Clark is inclusive of insurance.
 An excess will be charged for any vehicle accident damage however, an optional excess waiver can be purchased (subject to qualification).
 Please visit our additional services page for more information.

-Can hire up to a SUV type car, including automatics and estates, or a group B van.
+Can hire up to a SUV type car, including automatics and estates.

 Can hire all vehicle groups

 Full repairs to the rental vehicle in the event of a road traffic accident (excluding excess).

 Unlimited third-party liability (including passengers in the hired vehicle).

 Cover would default if the necessary security precautions were not implemented i.e. if the keys were left in the ignition or the radio front was left in the vehicle.

 Theft of your vehicle and its accessories (excluding excess).